 Taking turns and listening respectfully

-Primary Ethics teachers undergo training in behaviour management and each ethics class adheres to six principles, outlined in the six Ethics Class Rules.
+Primary Ethics teachers undergo training in behaviour management and each ethics class adheres to six principles, outlined in the six Ethics class rules above.

-In ethics classes, children learn that their opinion is respected, it’s okay to have a different opinion from their classmates and that it’s also okay to sometimes change your mind.
+In ethics classes, children learn that it’s okay to have a different opinion from their classmates and that it’s also okay to sometimes change your mind.

 Students learn how to disagree respectfully, to build on each other’s ideas and to make their own decisions based on ethical reflection instead of peer pressure or habit.